Current as of July 2021 | Download print version (in PDF)

 The Constitution of the People's Republic of China guarantees that all “Citizens of the People’s Republic of China have the duty as well as the right to receive education” (Constitution Article 46).
 Article 4 of the Constitution also guarantees, in formal terms, the equality of all national and ethnic groups in China, and prohibits any form of discrimination against minorities (Constitution Article 4).

-It is possible for a Chinese NPO to be controlled by a for-profit entity.
+A Chinese NPO may be controlled by a for-profit entity.
 For-profit organizations commonly form or join social organizations, such as chambers of commerce, trade associations, or industry associations.
-In formal terms, members control a social organization through the members’ assembly, though in practice, members' authority may not be substantial.
+In formal terms, members control a social organization through the members’ assembly, though in practice, the members' authority may not be substantial.

 Many SSOs and private foundations have been established by for-profit organizations.
 Founders of an SSO or a foundation are permitted to control it throughout its existence.
 Although it is not explicitly provided in the regulations, control may be established by the statute of an SSO or a foundation.
 In practice, a public institution is wholly controlled by its founding organization, which is ordinarily a government agency.